enthusiastic-js/form-observer/docs/form-validity-observer/guides.md

 1. **The user experience is better.** Users will be able to learn what fields they need to fix thanks to the browser's native error messages.
 And if their network connection is weak, they'll be able to gain this information _without_ making additional requests to your server.
 2. **The load on your server is lighter.** The browser will automatically block form submissions for invalid fields.
 This reduces the number of requests that your server has to handle.

 You gain these benefits while maintaining the better, more accessible user experience for users who have JS enabled.
-But if you're determined to apply the `novalidate` attribute in your HTML, then it's recommended to make sure that your server is able to render accessible error messages for your fields whenever the user submits an invalid form.
+But if you're determined to apply the `novalidate` attribute in your HTML instead of your JavaScript, then it's recommended to make sure that your server is able to render accessible error messages for your fields whenever the user submits an invalid form.
 In that case, the error messages will likely look better and be more accessible to your users (if they're done well).
 But the downside is that users with weaker connections will have a harder time, and your server will experience a little more communication.
 Ultimately, it's a set of trade-offs; so it's up to you to determine whether to set `novalidate` in your HTML or in your JS.

 ## Keeping Track of Visited/Dirty Fields